stechstudio/laravel-storage-connect/docs/configuration.md

 STORAGE_CONNECT_MIDDLEWARE=web
 ```

-This package provides a handful of pre-wired routes for kicking off OAuth, and handling the callback.
-By default the web middleware group is specified for these routes.
+This package provides a handful of pre-wired routes for kicking off OAuth and handling the callback.
+By default, the web middleware group is specified for these routes.

-You can change this by specifying a middeware name (or group name) here.
+You can change this by specifying a middleware name (or group name) here.
 If you change this make sure your middleware group includes StartSession so that CSRF is handled during the OAuth flow.

 ## Redirecting after OAuth